MathosProject/Mathos-Parser/README.md

 ## Features

-* Parse mathematical expressions.
+* Parse and execute mathematical expressions.
-* Add conditional statements.
 * Customize and override existing operators, functions, and variables.
 * Supports common mathematical functions, such as pow, round, sqrt, rem, and abs.
 * Culture independent.